Cà, Fondaco, Casina: the Venetians have bizarre ways to indicate the house, the building.

 The architecture and the movement of the water: a wonderful combination

-Buildings whose colors and shapes are reflected in the mirror of water in front.
-But since the water is a moving mirror, constantly moving and continuously different due to unpredictable factors, such as the direction of the winds, all that is reflected, together with the hue of the sky, is returned shattered, decomposed, as filtered through innumerable prisms, fused with the reflections of the neighboring buildings, in turn mixed with those of others and so on, in a marvelous continuity.
+Buildings whose colors and shapes are reflected in the mirror of water.
+But since the water is a constantly moving mirror, continuously different due to unpredictable factors, such as the direction of the winds, all that is reflected, together with the hue of the sky, is returned shattered, decomposed, as filtered through innumerable prisms, fused with the reflections of the neighboring buildings, in turn mixed with those of others and so on, in a marvelous continuity.

 The architecture of Venice is therefore always coherent, as a whole and in particular.
 It is the architecture of voids rather than full, it is chromatic and changeable, and above all it is a double architecture: the built and the reflected, apparently the same but upside down, fleeting, inconsistent.

 But is it correct to say that the most beautiful buildings in the Venice overlook this marvelous waterway that is the Grand Canal?
 Actually it is, and there is a reason: Venice is a city that was born on the water, which stole the water from the lagoon and in which the waterways, defined rii in the toponymy of the lagoon, were for a long time the only routes of communication, the bridges being completely absent, only realized later.
 The main entrances therefore, were all placed on the Grand Canal and it is for this reason that the most beautiful decorations were dedicated to the facades on the water.